-Results 1–10 of 32 for "Curriculum"X related to "Doctoral detours" Refine Your Search Refine Your Search TopicEducation (57)HIV & AIDS (7)Children (5)Learning & memory (4)Personality (4) 10 more... [+] Testing issues (4)Schizophrenia (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Race (1)Sleep (1)Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 27 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Leal, Linda (1)Mausner, Bernard (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Hide details Results 1–10 of 32 Previous 1 2 3 ...
+Results 1–10 of 32 for "Curriculum"X related to "Doctoral detours" Refine Your Search Refine Your Search TopicEducation (25)Children (4)Learning & memory (3)Law & psychology (2)Bullying (1) 6 more... [+] HIV & AIDS (1)Personality (1)Schizophrenia (1)Sleep (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1) 17 more... [+] Engle, T. L. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Leal, Linda (1)Mausner, Bernard (1)McCombs, Barbara (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 32 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 2.Activity 5.2: Trait Versus Situation as a Predictor of Behavior: A Study Modeled After the Theories of BemStudents learn about the technique of role playing, how to administer an individual test of perceptual skill, and how to operate videotaping equipment.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 6.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
-Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 7.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 6.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 7.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 8.Discussion Questions for Psychological DisordersQuestions on the DSM, clinical depression and multiple personality disorder.Curriculum 9.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 10.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum Previous 1 2 3 ...
+Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Activity 3.1: An Introduction To MeditationTo demonstrate an altered state of consciousness, students spend a short period meditating, as well as checking for physiological changes afterward.Curriculum 10.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 32 for "Curriculum"X related to "Doctoral detours"